 For further adaptiveness to the conversation, we additionally provide (1) an early stopping condition based on the Student's intermediate bug fixes, and (2) a maximum tree width and depth threshold, after which TreeInstruct chooses to teach the Student their remaining gap in knowledge.

-\begin{itemize}[leftmargin=*] \item \textit{Bug fixes:} After a task $\tau$ has been resolved, the Student is prompted to provide a list of natural language bug fixes (e.g. "Replace `i` with `i+1` on line 6.") based on their entire conversation history with the Instructor.
-The Verifier will determine if all of the ground-truth bug fixes have an \textit{isomorphic} counterpart within the set of suggested Student bug fixes.
-Isomorphism can be defined as (1) having the same conclusion or output, (2) sharing the same underlying logical structure or pattern, and/or (3) being convertible to each other through a series of logical transformations.
+\begin{itemize}[leftmargin=*] \item \textit{Bug fixes:} After a task $\tau$ has been resolved, the Student is prompted to provide a list of natural language bug fixes (e.g. ``Replace \texttt{i} with \texttt{i+1} on line 6.'') based on their entire conversation history with the Instructor.
+The Verifier will determine if all the ground-truth bug fixes have an \textit{isomorphic} counterpart within the set of suggested Student bug fixes.
+Isomorphism can be defined as (1) having the same conclusion or output, (2) sharing the same underlying logical structure or pattern, and/or (3) being convertible to each other through a series of logical transformations\footnote{For example, the bug fixes "Replace \texttt{if i <= 0} with \texttt{if i < 0}" and "Check if \texttt{i} is strictly less than 0" are isomorphic because they have the same conclusion and share the same underlying pattern of the mathematical operator $<$.}.
 If all ground-truth bug fixes have been resolved, then we may stop early. \item \textit{Teaching:} After generating a maximum number of sibling questions $q$ or depth $l$, the Instructor appends the correct answer to $Q[l][0]$ and re-ask $Q[l][-1]$ to the Student.
 This ensures that the conversation flows in case the Student gets stuck. \end{itemize}